Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI

 \subsection{Implications for Previously fact-checked claims retrieval}

-The previously fact-checked claims retrieval has also attracted the researchers' attention lately, see e.g.,~\cite{hossain_covidlies_2020, shaar_overview_2021-1, nakov_overview_2022, mansour_did_2022, hardalov_crowdchecked_2022}.
+The previously fact-checked claims retrieval has also attracted the researchers' attention lately; see e.g.,~\cite{hossain_covidlies_2020, shaar_overview_2021-1, nakov_overview_2022, mansour_did_2022, hardalov_crowdchecked_2022, pikuliak_multilingual_2023, ramponi2025multilingualvscrosslingualretrieval}.
 It is typically defined as a ranking problem, where, given an input claim and a set of verified claims (fact-checks), the goal is to retrieve a ranked list of previously fact-checked claims~\cite{shaar_that_2020}.
-However, the existing datasets and consequently, most of the existing approaches focus on retrieval in a single language - mostly English - although there are also datasets in other languages, namely Arabic~\cite{shaar_overview_2021-1} as well as Hindi, Bengali, Malayalam, and Tamil~\cite{kazemi_claim_2021}.
-To the best of our knowledge, only~\cite{kazemi_claim_2021} used multilingual embeddings and provided a preliminary proof-of-concept of multilingual previously fact-checked claims retrieval.
-Additionally, the existing datasets are relatively small (e.g., the English dataset by~\cite{nakov_overview_2022} contains 1,610 pairs of input claims and fact-checks), they draw input claims from a single social medium (Twitter in the case of~\cite{nakov_overview_2022}, WhatsApp in the case of~\cite{kazemi_claim_2021}) and fact-checks from a limited number of fact-checking organizations (mostly Snopes or PolitiFact except of~\cite{kazemi_claim_2021}, who use a mixture of sources).
-The missing cross-lingual links between fact-checks and social media posts in the existing datasets limit their practical applicability since the claims can spread across borders and languages.
-The research on multilingual and cross-lingual approaches to this task is currently largely missing.
-This is especially problematic given the results of our study which suggest that searching for other versions of misinformation and searching in existing fact-checks is one of the most important problems among Central and Eastern European fact-checkers and fact-checkers from low-resource languages.
+However, the existing datasets and consequently, most of the existing approaches focus on retrieval in a single language -- mostly English -- although there are also datasets in other languages, such as the one by~\citet{kazemi_claim_2021}, MultiClaim~\cite{pikuliak_multilingual_2023}, or MMTweets~\cite{singh2024mmtweets}.

+Additionally, the existing datasets often miss cross-lingual links between fact-checks and social media posts.
+This limits their practical applicability since the claims can spread across borders and languages, which is especially relevant for the European fact-checkers.
+For example, \citet{pikuliak_multilingual_2023} acknowledge that there might be as many as seven times more pairs (many of those cross-lingual) in their dataset than what is actually identified.
+This is especially problematic given the results of our study, which suggest that searching for other versions of misinformation and searching in existing fact-checks is one of the most important problems among Central and Eastern European fact-checkers and fact-checkers from low-resource languages.
 The fact-checkers themselves could help foster this type of research by the more widespread use of ClaimReview and especially by providing more appearances of the fact-checked claim (using the \emph{ItemReviewed} field of the schema).
 However, this would require better supporting tools and/or training for fact-checkers as discussed in the sections above.